evanatyourservice/kron_torch/README.md

 preconditioners.
 Default is 2, so single-dim layers like bias and scale will use diagonal preconditioners.

-`memory_save_mode`: Can be None, 'one_diag', or 'all_diag'.
-None is default and lets all preconditioners be triangular. 'one_diag' sets the largest or last dim per layer as diagonal using `np.argsort(shape)[::-1][0]`. 'all_diag' sets all preconditioners to be diagonal.
+`memory_save_mode`: Can be None, 'smart_one_diag', 'one_diag', or 'all_diag'.
+None is default and lets all preconditioners be triangular. 'smart_one_diag' sets the largest dim to diagonal only if it's larger than the second largest dim (if it stands out). 'one_diag' sets the largest or last dim per layer as diagonal using `np.argsort(shape)[::-1][0]`. 'all_diag' sets all preconditioners to be diagonal.

 `preconditioner_update_probability`: Preconditioner update probability uses a schedule by default that works well for most cases.
 It anneals from 1 to 0.03 at the beginning of training, so training